Product added to cart

 By this point, you should really understand your club's offering, services and delivery model.
 You need to know what you’re going to be charging your members, what staff, insurance and accreditation overheads you will have and how many members you will need to break even and turn a profit.

-Keep in mind whether the facility you are looking at will allow you to meet and exceed these break-even levels, both physically and financially, and if it offers the flexibility for potential future growth.
+Keep in mind whether the facility you are looking at will allow you to meet and exceed these break-even levels, and if it offers the flexibility for potential future growth.

 If it doesn’t, will the impact on what you would have to charge, or the service you would be delivering, alter your plans so much it would make them unfeasible?
 If the latter is the case, it may be time to re-think your vision and take a closer look at your business model.